President, PM and leaders across country pay tributes to Netaji on 125th birth anniversary | Politics

 President Ram Nath Kovind, Prime Minister Narendra Modi and a host of political leaders including Union Home Minister Amit Shah and West Bengal chief minister Mamata Banerjee paid rich tributes to Netaji Subhas Chandra Bose on his 125th birth anniversary on Saturday.

-Prime Minister Modi said Netaji would have been proud to see that the country has become strong and is following his footsteps from the Line of Control (LoC) to the Line of Actual Control (LAC).
+Prime Minister Modi said Netaji's birthday will be observed as 'Parakram Diwas' every year.
+Programmes were held in many states to commemorate the freedom fighter with the main event held at the Victoria Memorial Hall in Kolkata where Modi said Netaji would have been proud to see that the country has become strong and is following his footsteps from the Line of Control (LoC) to the Line of Actual Control (LAC).

 ''Netaji had dreamt of strong India, from LAC to LOC we are following his footsteps.
-Whenever our sovereignty was challenged, we have given a befitting reply,'' he said at a programme held in the Victoria Memorial Hall in Kolkata to commemorate the freedom fighter.
+Whenever our sovereignty was challenged, we have given a befitting reply,'' he said.

 The LoC divides Jammu and Kashmir between India and Pakistan, while the LAC separates India and China.